srinivassaitangudu/helpers1/docs/work_organization/ck.roles_and_responsibilities.md

     the team members
 - During Monday's Company meeting we review the weekly progress towards the milestones
-  - We use ZenHub to map EPICs to milestones
   - TODO(gp): We need to keep a Gantt diagram to maintain the

 ## Meisters